Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to COVID-19.

 This may vary, depending on the availability of clinical facilities and other factors.
 Recent class admissions have included about 20 students.

-Applicants are ranked using the applicant scoring tool (see Nursing Admission Packet); therefore, your admission status will depend on your ranking.
+Applicants are ranked using the applicant scoring tool (see Nursing Admission Packet); therefore, their admission status will depend on their ranking.

 All applicants are notified of their admission status by official RSCC Raidernet email by no later than mid-May each year.
 Information will not be given via phone.

-If you are not admitted, you may re-apply the following year.
+If a student is not admitted, they may re-apply the following year.

 After initial admission to the program, students eligible for readmission may be readmitted to the nursing program only once.
 Information regarding readmission is in the online college catalog.

-The total length of the program is 66 credits, which may be completed in 5 semesters.
+The total length of the program is 66 credits for the traditional option and 67 for the LPN Mobility option.
+The program of study may be completed in 5 semesters.
 There are 4 semesters of nursing courses after admission to the program.

-In over 30 years of the program’s existence, there has been only one (1) time when the NCLEX-RN pass rate on first attempt has been less than 90%.
+In over 30 years of the program’s existence, there has been only two times when the NCLEX-RN pass rate on first attempt has been less than 90%.

 Special articulation agreements exist for students who complete this program and wish to pursue a bachelor's degree.
 See http://www.roanestate.edu/articulation or call toll free at 1-866-462-7722 ext.
 4597 or 865-882-4597 for more information.